-Judge Holderman concluded, "Innovatio has provided the court no legally sound and factually credible method to apportion the price of the accused end-products to the value of only Innovatio's patented features.
-In light of that failure of proof, the court has no choice based on the record but to calculate a royalty based on the Wi-Fi chip."
-In other words, the court's decision to use the selling price/profitability of the Wi-Fi chip as the basis for its royalty calculations was based on Innovatio's "failure of proof," which is not an affirmative endorsement that the chipset is the appropriate damages base but merely a recognition of Innovatio's "failure of proof."
+Innovatio has provided the court no legally sound and factually credible method to apportion the price of the accused end-products to the value of only Innovatio's patented features.
+In light of that failure of proof, the court has no choice based on the record but to calculate a royalty based on the Wi-Fi chip.198

+In other words, the court's decision to use the selling price or profitability of the Wi-Fi chip as the basis for its royalty calculations was based on Innovatio's "failure of proof," which is not an affirmative endorsement that the chipset is the appropriate damages base but merely a recognition of Innovatio's "failure of proof."

-With respect to the rates in the Via Licensing 802.11 patent pool, Judge Holderman identified "several problems with the use of the Via pool as an indicator of a RAND rate in this case," pointing to the relatively small number of licensors and licensees the Via pool had attracted (saying that "the court finds it more plausible ... that the prices are too low to give patent holders a reasonable return on their technology").
-He also cited Judge Robart's Microsoft opinion that "the purpose of the RAND commitment is to achieve widespread adoption of the standard.
-It stands to reason then that the less a patent pool achieves widespread adoption of the standard, the less relevant the pool becomes as an indicator of a RAND royalty rate."
-Judge Holderman also acknowledged the self-selection nature of patent pools, namely that the combination of the (a) rates charged by the pool and (b) "sharing rule" by which the pool proceeds are divided among patent-holder participants implies that holders of especially valuable patents are more likely to elect not to participate in the pool.
-Judge Holderman noted:
+With respect to the rates in the Via Licensing 802.11 patent pool, Judge Holderman identified "several problems with the use of the Via pool as an indicator of a RAND rate in this case,"199 pointing to the relatively small number of licensors and licensees the Via pool had attracted.200 He also cited Judge Robart's Microsoft opinion that "the purpose of the RAND commitment is to achieve widespread adoption of the standard.
+It stands to reason then that the less a patent pool achieves widespread adoption of the standard, the less relevant the pool becomes as an indicator of a RAND royalty rate."201 Judge